wd5gnr/mhs5200a/README.md

 commas or newlines and quotes are allowed but not required.
 Blank lines and lines starting with # are skipped.

+Due to rounding errors, going all the way to the limit may cause some distortion at the edges.
+The example formula limits the amplitude to 95%

+       =0.95*SIN(2*PI()/1024*$A2)

+In English, take a 1/1024 of a full sample, multiply it by the sample # (N) and take the sine.
+Then Take 95% of the full value.

 Install
 =======
 Just put the three files on your path in the same directory: setwave5200 setwave5200.dat